 What are your top skills that you developed as a product manager that you now actively leverage in your day-to-day as a VC?

 Two things come to mind.
-First, empathy for the building journey. no matter how old or out of date my specific product experiences become - and they do age quickly! - I've been able to maintain the excitement, and empathy for what it feels like to build something which doesn't yet exist.
+First, empathy for the building journey.
+Now, no matter how old or outdated my specific product experiences become - and they do age quickly! - I've been able to maintain the excitement and empathy for what it feels like to build something which doesn't yet exist.

-I've never been a founder, so i'll never know 100% what our founders are going through (well, I guess we founded Homebrew so there's some similarities there), but what I think is even more of a bond is the act of building.
+I've never been a founder, so I'll never know 100% what our founders are going through (well, I guess we founded Homebrew so there are some similarities there), but what I think is even more of a bond is the act of building.

-What’s the biggest lesson learnt/setback/problem/failure you see in PMs trying to transition into a VP of Product?
+What’s the biggest lesson learned/setback/problem/failure you see in PMs trying to transition into a VP of Product?

 Great question and one that's very personal to my own experience.
-Where i messed up once was immediately trying to do more myself, versus get the org right (structure, skills, roles).
+Where I messed up once was immediately trying to do more myself, versus getting the org. right (structure, skills, roles).

 Also failing to transition from communicating primarily with prod/eng/design to realizing you need to spend much more time at the cross-functional level, building trust and relationships.